nogurtMon/pgMaps/README.md

 **An open-source web interface for PostGIS databases**.
 Import spatial data into PostGIS, visualize it on a map and share it with anyone.
 Runs locally or self-hosted.

+- Connect to any PostGIS database directly from the browser
-- Import anything (ArcGIS Feature Server, GeoPackage, GeoJSON, KML, SHP, CSV, XLSX) into PostGIS
+- Import anything (ArcGIS Feature Server, GeoPackage, GeoJSON, KML, SHP, CSV, XLSX)
 - Visualize large spatial datasets
 - Share live maps with anyone